Yanli-susan/yanli-susan.github.io/index.md

 ## Working papers

-- The role of complaints in the context of recall: A Shannon Entropy measure of complaint-based cues. *Prepare for submission; Target: Information Technology and People.*
+- The role of complaints in the context of recall: A Shannon Entropy measure of complaint-based cues. *Draft; Target: Information Technology and People.*
 - Head-start’s Curse in Long-Term Goal Pursuit. *Draft ; Target: Journal of Consumer Research.*
-- The impact of online communication on the polarization of opinions (based on live comments of streaming video). *Results present; Target: Public Management Review.*
+- The impact of online communication on the polarization of opinions (based on live comments of streaming video). *Results present; Target: Computers in Human Behavior.*
-- Public opinion shift and the process of the topic evolvement (based on Weibo and Twitter topics during Covid-19). *Data analysis; Target: Journal of Information Technology.*
+- Public opinion shift and the process of the topic evolvement (based on Weibo and Twitter topics during Covid-19). *Data analysis*

 ## Conference

+- The Use of Anthropomorphic Animation in Communicating COVID-19 Risk, *Natural Hazards Workshop (2021, July).*
 - How to Improve Semantics Understanding of Word Clouds, *Proceedings of the 12th International Symposium on Visual Information Communication and Interaction (pp. 1-5) (2019, September).*
-- The Use of Anthropomorphic Animation in Communicating COVID-19 Risk, *Natural Hazards Workshop (2021, July).*

 ## Projects Participation